How to Install a Walkway

 Step 6: Cut Pavers

 Rent a masonry saw to cut pavers if you lay them in a staggered pattern or if the path is curved.
 Or, cut the pavers manually by first scoring and then cutting them with a baby sledge and a brickset.
 Be aware of how the cut paver edge compares to the manufactured edges when laying them in place for a clean and consistent look.
 Use a framing square to true up the courses every few feet.

 Expert Advice: Always use safety glasses, earplugs, and a face mask when operating a masonry saw.

+Finally, spread sand on the walkway.
 Pour fine silicate sand in the joints and more on top of the pavers.
 Use a broom to sweep sand into joints.
+Repeat this process until the joints between the pavers are filled.
 Tamp the surface periodically.
 When the joints are nearly full, sweep off excess sand and dampen the filled joints.